FSOP on stdin

 }

-These were called from main using this logic
+These were called from the main function using this logic

 v4 = 2;